-Hemianopia is a term to describe a person’s loss of half of their field of vision.
-This can occur due to a variety of factors, but most commonly due to a stroke.
+Hemianopia is the loss of half of a person’s field of vision.
+This can occur due to a variety of factors, but it most commonly results from a stroke.

 Hemianopia means a person loses half of their visual field in one or both eyes.
 In some cases, a person may only lose a quarter of their vision.
 It is only temporary in some cases.